Pure mate: Exceptions for double check and pins

 In chess composition, the aesthetic concept which allows for this expanded definition of pure mate is called economy of force.
 Economy of force refers to the idea that a chess composition is simpler and more beautiful when it uses minimal material to maximal effect, e.g. in a checkmate or some particular tactic.
 Ideally, in order to avoid redundancy, no more than one unit should attack a given square.
 But if the minimum force necessary in order to ensure checkmate requires a double check or a pin, then the resulting position may be regarded as a pure mate.

-In the position at left, Black has been mated by a double check.
+In the first diagrammed position, Black has been mated by a double check.
 Every square of the king's field is attacked, guarded, or blocked exactly once.
 However, the king's square itself is attacked twice.
 In a double check, it is impossible for a defender to block or capture both attackers simultaneously.
 Therefore the king must move, and in the given position, it cannot.
 If the position were not a double check, then the black queen would be able to deal with either check, either by interposing between the rook and the king at e5, between the bishop and the king at e4, or else by capturing the rook at f5.
 Double check prevents the queen from moving at all.
 The fact that the position is a double check is necessary in order for it to be a checkmate, and therefore some authors allow it as a pure mate.

-In the position at right, Black has been mated by the knight at e3.
+In the second diagrammed position, Black has been mated by the knight at e3.
 Every square in the king's field and the king's square itself are each covered exactly once, with one exception.
 The black king cannot move to e4 for two reasons: the square is occupied by a friendly rook, but even if it weren't, the square is also attacked by the white bishop, which pins the rook to its king.
 However, the fact that the rook is pinned is necessary in order for the position to be a checkmate.
 If the rook were not pinned, it would be able to deal with the check by capturing the knight at e3.
 Both of these examples satisfy Hooper and Whyld's expanded definition of pure mate.